 Quickly and clearly communicating changes with your employees is vital for a smoothly-running schedule.
 Use the popularity of smartphones to your advantage.
 Text messages are a useful tool for quickly communicating any changes to your staff.

 Make sure both managers and employees have mobile or remote access to schedules.
 This ensures they can interact and address changes anywhere, not just at the office.
 The more heads up that your staff has regarding changes made to their schedules, the easier it will be to plan.
 According to the Bureau of National Affairs, Inc., businesses with predictable scheduling are 53% more likely to have lower turnover rates than those who do not.
 Think about how positively this impacts a business’s profits.

 Make sure that your scheduling policies are easily viewable and readily available for both you and your employees.
 This ensures employees can easily and quickly reference the rules.
 However, most importantly, enforce your rules.
-You may have great policies set up that will allow your scheduling software to run efficiently, but if no one follows those rules, all the time and money you spent on the software is completely wasted.
+You may have great policies set up that will allow your employee task scheduling software to run efficiently, but if no one follows those rules, all the time and money you spent on the software is completely wasted.